NOC Tools and Software in 2024: An Operational Perspective

 BigPanda Logo

-One of BigPanda’s greatest strengths is that while being a product it operates in many ways like a service—bringing some unique value-adds and a higher level of support.
-It also has a huge library of integrations and—in some instances—can be implemented very quickly thanks to a solid onboarding process and compatibility with many existing monitoring, change, topology, collaboration, and ticketing tools.
+Operating more like a service than a product, BigPanda brings unique value-adds and a higher level of support.
+It boasts a vast library of integrations and can often be implemented quickly thanks to a solid onboarding process and compatibility with many existing monitoring, change, topology, collaboration, and ticketing tools.

-When we set out to identify the AIOps platform best suited for our particular workflow requirements some years ago, we ultimately determined BigPanda to be a good fit.
-Here’s a quick summary of the drivers of that decision:
+Some years ago, when we set out to identify the AIOps platform best suited for our particular workflow requirements, we ultimately determined that BigPanda was a good fit.

 Moogsoft